ixiaopan/blog/content/post/DL-05-CNN.md

 <p style="text-align:center">Table 1: The shape of the output and learning parameters in LeNet.</p>

-The main differences with LeNet are
+The main differences with LeNet includes

 - reLU is used as the activation function
 - overlapping max pooling is used to downsample the output
+- GPU optimization